Magnetohydrodynamics predicts heavy-tailed distributions of axion-photon conversion: Heavy tails for lighter axions

 From our MHD runs, we first extract the plasma frequency as a function of position.
 The average plasma frequency value for the two Runs is $\bar \omega_{\rm pl}=6.59\times10^{-12}$~eV, and fluctuations around the mean are small, indeed much smaller than the expected range of the plasma frequency in a galaxy cluster.
 We therefore re-scale the fluctuations to an amplitude of $\sim3 \bar \omega_{\rm pl}$ around the mean value and choose to consider ALP masses that have one or more resonance points within the simulation box.
 We then calculate the conversion ratio as described in the main text of this paper.

 Figure~\ref{fig:full} shows the conversion ratio as a function of $z$ along two trajectories within Run $\mathcal{S}$.
 Each trajectory has two resonance points where $\omega_{\rm pl}(z)/m_{a}=1$.
-Clearly, around the resonance points there is no significant increase in the conversion ratio which, as in the massive case, is determined by the properties of the magnetic field along the entire trajectory.
+Clearly, around the resonance points, there is no significant increase in the conversion ratio which, as in the massive case, is determined by the properties of the magnetic field along the entire trajectory.
 This result is consistent with the general discussion in \cite{Marsh:2021ajy}.

 Figure~\ref{fig:probdMHDmassless} shows the numerical distribution of the conversion ratio, $P_{a\gamma}$, in the MHD runs with $m_a=\bar \omega_{\rm pl}$.
 The solid lines indicate the analytical predictions for the same ALP mass but considering the massive case (discussed in the main text) where the plasma frequency is negligible.
 The comparison of the analytical result (solid line) and the numerical simulations (histograms) is therefore not rigorous, but the appearance of heavy tails at large conversion ratios is apparent in both figures.
+We checked that similar results are obtained in case of very light ALPs, $m_{a}\ll\omega_{\rm pl}$.
 This indicates that the conclusions of this work hold over the entire ALP parameter space.